schwarrior/azure-storage-log-manager-ts/README.md

 # azure-storage-log-manager-ts
-Reading and Write log files in Azure Storage with TypeScript
+Reading and write log files in Azure Storage with TypeScript